iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 Now let’s train a language model trained on the full Mimi, including semantic tokens.
 We’re going to run the model in a way where we keep the semantic tokens from the original audio but we discard the others, and let the model predict them.
 That means the information from the semantic tokens is fixed (”teacher-forced”), but the model is free to decide the others according to what continuations it finds plausible.

-{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/regenerateWithSemantic.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true %}
+{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/regenerateWithSemantic.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true loop=true %}
 <div class="caption">
   We can get an idea of what information is contained in semantic tokens by keeping them fixed and letting the model regenerate the rest.